ICBP Phase 2 Research

 This module has published research exploring PET-CT service provision across the ICBP countries – you can read the paper here.

-The team are now exploring the variation in referral pathways within primary care across the ICBP countries, as well as exploring the complexity of these pathways.
-This research should be available later on in 2021.
+The team also explored the variation in referral pathways within primary care across the ICBP countries, as well as exploring the complexity of these pathways.

 High quality care of cancer patients consists of prompt access to the most appropriate and effective treatment – variations within this could partly explain the observed survival differences and impact cancer outcomes internationally.